Of all the Gladiator stuff in my garage, the things I love most are my two workbenches.

 I bought both of my Gladiator workbenches through Best Buy, oddly enough.
 One 6′ (Model GAWB06HWEG) and one 8′ (Model GAWB08HWEG) about six months later.

-My shipping experience was a bit of a mixed bag, to be honest.
-In my experience, when ordering from a third party, you never really know what you’re going to get.
+My shipping experience was a mixed bag.
+In my experience, when ordering from a third party, you never really know what you’ll get.

-To give you a little background, one of my first jobs was working for the company that eventually became FedEx Ground.
-It opened my eyes to what happens between the time it leaves the manufacturer’s warehouse and when it gets to your front door.
+One of my first jobs was working for the company that eventually became FedEx Ground.
+It opened my eyes to what happens between when it leaves the manufacturer’s warehouse and when it gets to your front door.

-With that vague explanation in mind, when my 8′ Gladiator workbench arrived without any hardware or instructions, I didn’t really freak out.
+With that vague explanation in mind, I didn’t freak out when my 8′ Gladiator workbench arrived without any hardware or instructions.
 It was annoying, sure.
-But like I said, stuff happens.
+But, as I said, stuff happens.

-This gave me the opportunity to test out Gladiator’s customer service department and I have to say, they’re pretty top notch.
-They quickly took down my information and FedEx’d replacement hardware to me – no questions asked.
+This allowed me to test out Gladiator’s customer service department.
+I have to say, they’re pretty top-notch.
+They quickly took down my information, and FedEx’d replacement hardware to me – no questions asked.